Last Updated: November 14, 2024

 In Which Scenarios Is Information Collected From An Unauthenticated Digital Property Considered PHI?

-The ruling is limited to the collection of IP addresses, and does not specifically mention other forms of PII that are more identifiable than IP addresses, such as email addresses and phone numbers.
+The ruling is limited to the collection of IP addresses and does not specifically mention other forms of PII that are more identifiable than IP addresses, such as email addresses and phone numbers.

 In addition, the ruling only addresses data collected in connection with visitors’ activity on a covered entity’s unauthenticated websites or mobile apps if the activity is not related to the user’s past, present, or future physical or mental health or condition, or payment for healthcare.

 This means the ruling may not extend to scenarios where an unauthenticated visitor indicates, within the website or mobile app, that the visit is related to their own healthcare.
+Examples of this include:

 1. The visitor specifies a reason for seeking healthcare for themselves